Get a quote

 3. Visit your county’s property appraiser office and complete the form there.

 Whether you complete the form online or in person, you’ll be asked to provide proof of your residence at the address you want to claim the exemption for.
-You should confirm what is acceptable with the county property appraiser’s office, but a few examples of documents that might be needed include the following:
+You should confirm what is acceptable with the county property appraiser’s office, but a few examples of documents that might need include the following:

 • A Florida driver’s license or state ID